-- In order to reduce the risk of infection caused by participants' long-distance travels and activities, participants are to follow basic prevention measures and refrain from making unnecessary visits before and after attending the event.
+- In order to reduce the risk of infection caused by participants' long-distance travels and activities, participants are to follow basic prevention measures when attending events.
 In addition to the infection situation of the area, requirements such as capacity restrictions are to be made based on the following measures.

 - When holding events without an infection prevention plan, events are to fulfill the following requirements:

 - either a maximum of 5,000 people or a maximum of 50% of the venue capacity, whichever is larger